aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 intercept the dispatched action, trigger another dispatch, or simply pass on it and do nothing.
-Our `PokemonMiddleware` will be responsible for a number of things, including triggering api calls that eventually populate our `store` with all of the pokémon in the datbase.
+Our `PokemonMiddleware` will be responsible for a number of things, including triggering api calls that eventually populate our `store` with all of the pokemon in the datbase.

 * Create a file, `middleware/pokemon_middleware.js`
 * Import the following: